AN EMU is on the loose after going missing from an animal shelter in a small Wiltshire town.

 Gary added that Irwin will not find his way back to the shelter by himself and needs to be found.

-Malmesbury Animal Sanctuary is asking everyone in the area to search their gardens, keep a look out and to inform the shelter if they have witnessed any suspicious behaviour around the sanctuary.
+Malmesbury Animal Sanctuary said it is is 'forever hopeful' for Irwin's safe return and had asked everyone in the area to search their gardens, keep a look out and to inform the shelter if they had witnessed any suspicious behaviour around the sanctuary.

 For more information, visit facebook.com/malmesburyanimals